mrgrumpyowl/ai-tools/chatbot/README.md

 ```

 >NOTE: You need to uninstall first if you already have it installed or pip will use the cached files from the last time you installed it.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or bug fixes, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.